 - U-M “smart” Mcard: Students must have a “smart” Mcard to enter the Testing Accommodation Center (TAC).
 Mcard information can be found at www.finance.umich.edu/node/4553.
 Please be aware that the Modern Languages Building is typically locked at 6:00 PM every night.
 To enter the building, students may need to swipe his/her Mcard at the Southwest entrance, behind Hill Auditorium.
 If the building is locked, and you do not have an Mcard (with the key logo on it), you will not be able to gain access to the building.

-- Personal Items: Students must leave ALL personal items not approved by an instructor (i.e. coats, hats, bags, backpacks, cell-phones, computers, books, folders, notes, etc.) in the storage lockers (located outside the testing center).
+- Personal Items: Students must leave ALL personal items not approved by an instructor (i.e. coats, hats, bags, backpacks, cell-phones, smart watches, computers, books, folders, notes, etc.) in the storage lockers (located outside the testing center).
 Students may not access storage lockers until the test is complete.

 - Storage Locker Keys: Students will be provided a key to the storage locker (free of charge).
 The student’s MCard will be held until the storage locker key is returned.